sergeyklay/space-wrangler/README.md

 $ echo "CONFLUENCE_API_TOKEN=your-confluence-api-token" >> .env
 ```

+> [!NOTE]
-> Note: Using `python3 -m venv venv` instead of `python -m venv venv` ensures
+> Using `python3 -m venv venv` instead of `python -m venv venv` ensures
 > that you're explicitly using Python 3, which is necessary for compatibility
 > with this project.

+> [!IMPORTANT]
-The command `source venv/bin/activate` activates the virtual
+> The command `source venv/bin/activate` activates the virtual
 > environment.
-This step is not only part of the installation process but also
+This step is not only part of the installation
-> mandatory for running the project.
-Remember to activate the virtual environment
+> process but also mandatory for running the project.
+Remember
-> once per terminal session.
+> to activate the virtual environment once per terminal session.

 You can create an API token in your Confluence account settings.
 For more information,
 see https://id.atlassian.com/manage-profile/security/api-tokens